Survey

 Between

+respondents.
 All but 6 entered the correct verification word.
-One respondent entered

 Out

-54 respondents.
-The response rate of 31 percent was lower than
+completed by 54 respondents.
+The response rate of 31 percent was

-we would have liked, but we acknowledge that there were problems with
+lower than we would have liked, but we acknowledge that there

 Another

-faculty member.
-Several people replied that they were employed in admissions
+justice faculty member.
+Several people replied that they were

 Raziano